lincolnnguyen18/weespeak/README.md

 - User can view graph or calendar of all days with their completed/uncompleted goals as well as future goals/reminders
 - User can mark significant days for easy finding
 - User can make goals/reminders in advance
+- User can follow other users
+- User can set a time to interact with any followers
+- User can friend users

 ### WeeRead